microsoft/r-server-campaign-optimization/Typical_Workflow.md

  {% include typicalintro1.md %}

-This guide assumes you are using your own SQL Server for this solution.
+This guide assumes you are using an on premises SQL Server for this solution.

 *If you have deployed the Campaign Optimzation solution from the [Cortana Intelligence Gallery](http://aka.ms/campaignoptimization) you should instead [use this guide](CIG_Workflow.html).*